Learn about the common symptoms of alcohol withdrawal.

 Delirium tremens is potentially fatal.
 If you or someone you know is experiencing symptoms, call 911 and seek medical care immediately.

 The severity of alcohol withdrawal symptoms ranges from person to person.
 If symptoms are difficult to control or affecting someone’s daily life, medication and detox can help the body overcome the chemical dependence.
 If withdrawal symptoms are severe, such as delirium tremens, hallucinations, seizures, high blood pressure, fever, or heavy sweating, hospitalization may be necessary to help start the detox process, whether through inpatient rehab or medication- assisted therapies.

 Working with a medical professional can help make the process of quitting alcohol easier and safer.
 There are numerous resources available to ensure those in recovery remain safe during the process and in a supportive environment that helps them refrain from drinking.

 Whenever possible, those in recovery should work with a licensed professional to determine which approach or approaches are best, based on needs and circumstances.
 Those without a primary care provider can use the Substance Abuse and Mental Health Services Administration’s National Helpline for treatment information and a referral.

 For some people, withdrawal symptoms such as cravings and depression may never fully subside, but they will become less severe.
 After six to 12 months of abstaining or substantially reducing alcohol consumption, managing these symptoms and triggers will become more natural and less recurring.

-Some may experience a relapse: That doesn’t mean failure or having to start all over again.
+Some may start drinking alcohol again, colloquially known as a relapse.
+This doesn’t mean failure or having to start all over again.
 Knowing what to expect and how to manage alcohol withdrawal symptoms will prepare individuals who resume drinking.